List of The Dumping Ground characters: Scott Murray

-Scott does not return for Series 10, the reason is not discussed on-screen, and the character has not been referenced in Series 10, so far.
+Scott does not return for Series 10, the reason is not discussed on-screen, and the character has not been mentioned since.

 Viv

 Viv, played by Chloe Lea, lived with her Uncle Ray but as her Uncle kept stealing things to afford rents, she was taken to a care home.
 She had been through at least two before coming to Ashdene Ridge.

 Viv came to live at Ashdene Ridge in episode 5 of series 8 of the 'Dumping Ground'.
 In this episode, she meets Sasha and she and Sasha become competitive over general knowledge of some of the other YP at Ashdene Ridge.

-In Series 8 Episode 10 ("Do the right thing"), Viv departed to go and live with her Uncle Ray again who had by this time changed.
-However, she soon discovered that her uncle was still stealing things as he had been fired from work and was struggling to pay rents.
+In Series 8 Episode 10 ("Do the right thing"), Viv departed to live with her Uncle Ray again who had by this time changed.
+However, she soon discovered that her uncle was still stealing as he had been fired from work and was struggling to pay rents.
 Annoyed, she returned to Ashdene Ridge.
 In Series 9, it is mentioned in the first episode by Jay that Viv has once again moved in with her uncle.

 Viv is funny, competitive and friendly, and has a known passion for football - specifically Manchester United.

-The actress did not return for Series 9 filming due to personal reasons and also filming another show at the time.
+The actress did not return for Series 9 filming for personal reasons and also filming another show at the time.

 Nazeer

-Nazeer, played by Tut Nuyot, lived with his Dad and they enjoyed making electric models together and people thought them as weird like people think Sid as weird at the 'DG'.
+Nazeer, played by Tut Nyuot, lived with his father and they enjoyed making electric models together and people thought them as weird like people think Sid as weird at the 'DG'.
 This changed when Nazeer's stepmother came along.
 Nazeer was eventually taken into care.

 Nazeer first appeared in episode 11 ("Trouble in Paradise") and Jay soon started to dislike Nazeer and tries to prove to Nazeer that he is in charge of the 'DG'.
 Jay is not nice to Sid while trying to prove this.
 Nazeer and Sid later become friends and Jay and Nazeer officially become enemies.

-In "Great Expectations", May-Li mentions that he has moved back in with his dad.
+In "Great Expectations", May-Li mentions that he has moved back in with his father.